Updates of Swing Bridge, Infrastructure and Road Projects

 Inclement weather and other unforeseen circumstances have the potential to impact the actual dates of these 63-hour closures.
 A mariner notice will be issued at least 24-hours prior to the start of a cancellation.

-The tide clearance board is recommended as the best reference for gauging clearance at time of passage, the board is located on the bulkhead at Goodspeed, it has been adjusted to reflect the vertical clearances to the contractor’s suspended scaffold.
+The tide clearance board is recommended as the best reference for gauging clearance at time of passage, the board is located on the bulkhead at Goodspeed, it has been set to indicate the vertical clearance to the contractor’s suspended scaffold.
 The tide board WEBCAM for monitoring the clearance can be viewed 24/7 from our project website homepage on Camera 3.

 The bridge operator can be reached at 860-218-4973.